 What is NAP in local SEO?

-NAP stands for Name, Address, and Phone Number when used to describe business contact information in online directories.
 Since search engines like Google and Bing value accurate data, it’s vital to have consistent and up-to-date NAP information across online directories when optimizing for local SEO.

 What are citations and directories?

-Directory citations are the business listings you see on these directories.
 Similar to an entry in a phone book, these citations offer basic information about your business, including contact information, website URL, and services.

-NAP consistency is vital for local SEO because it improves the user experience, shows search engines your business is legitimate and relevant, and helps ensure search engines can accurately index your business.
+In other words, NAP consistency is vital for local SEO because it improves the user experience, shows search engines your business is legitimate and relevant, and helps ensure search engines can accurately index your business.

 User experience

-When visitors see different information about your business on the search engine results page (SERP), this can be confusing and frustrating, causing them to choose a different business without conflicting information.
+Search engines want to provide the best search experience possible to searchers.
+When visitors see different information about your business on the search engine results page (SERP), this can be confusing and lead to less clicks and calls.

-Legitimacy & relevancy
+Legitimacy and relevancy

 Ensuring your business name, address, and phone number are consistent across local listings signals to Google that your business is legitimate.